saintcheece/rees.exe-DSi-Theme/README.md

 # rees.exe-DSi-Theme
 my personal DSi theme for the system's custom firmware [TwilightMenu++ by RocketRobz](https://wiki.ds-homebrew.com/twilightmenu/).
-It modified the bootsplash, background, icons, and sfxs.
+It modified the bootsplash, background, assets, icons, and sfxs.

 The theme is inspired by the Pip-Boy from the Fallout franchise and uses the fictional device's sound effects for navigation archived by [Inthegrave](https://www.sounds-resource.com/pc_computer/fallout3/sound/7029/).